 At that festival I bought my first wheel and soon after bought a second.
 Through a friend, I was gifted with most of a loom and Deborah Chandler’s Learning to Weave book.
 I found I had copies of Handwoven magazines and borrowed a video from the library.
 Soon I was teaching myself to weave.

 A year later I was frustrated with buying over the phone, selecting weaving yarns from sample cards, and buying roving only at festivals and decided I probably wasn’t the only person around that felt the same way.
 So, I did what any sane person would do and opened a store (okay, so maybe I wasn’t so sane!).
-At the time I had a full-time job as a graphic designer and we sublet from the printing company I worked for.
+At the time I had a full-time job as a graphic designer and we sublet from my employer, a printing company.
 It wasn’t too many years later before we grew from 400 square feet to bursting the seams of the entire 3,000 square feet of space that we now occupy.
 I continued to work at the print shop, first full-time, then part-time for the first four years we were open.

 My early adult background was with the military – I served on active duty with the Navy and retired from the Army Reserves as a Captain.
 My last duty station was in a training command and I learned a lot about lesson plans as I was responsible for developing training exercises for companies and battalions.
 This experience has served me well at Heritage.

 We are blessed to have giving and talented staff members.
 Many of our staff are volunteers.
-They range in age to 80+ and have a wide variety of fiber interests.
-If you have a fiber question, it’s almost certain someone on the staff will be able to help you.
+They range in age from 30-something to 80+ and have a wide variety of fiber interests.
+If you have a fiber-related question, it’s almost certain someone on the staff will be able to help you.

 Heritage Spinning and Weaving is definitely a labor of love.
 My parents are/were great supporters – Dad made our hand spindles before he died in 2019.
-Mom knit many of the sample socks hanging in the sock room.
-Our upgraded lights and removal of several walls are my husband’s contribution.
-My daughter has been a cheerleader and constant supporter.
+Mom knit many of the sample socks hanging above the sock room.
+In the spring of 2026, we gave the shop a facelift.
+Lisa’s handy friend helped us rip out counters and install slatwall, Lisa and I built shelving units, Dorinda found fancy chairs for us, Karrie raided her home for a rug and chairs to make a new cozy sitting area and Stacey has been diligently tidying up all over.
+My daughter has been a cheerleader and constant supporter and is now doing behind the scenes computer and website and store work.
 My son provides grandchildren and artistic opinions.

 Learn more about my personal fiber and travel adventures at: joansheridan.com.